Beaver: Territories and spacing

 Beavers typically disperse from their parental colonies during the spring or when the winter snow melts.
 They often travel less than 5 km, but long-distance dispersals are not uncommon when previous colonizers have already exploited local resources.
 Beavers are able to travel greater distances when free-flowing water is available.
 Individuals may meet their mates during the dispersal stage, and the pair travel together.
 It may take them weeks or months to reach their final destination; longer distances may require several years.
 Beavers establish and defend territories along the banks of their ponds, which may be 1–7 km in length.

 Beavers mark their territories by constructing scent mounds made of mud and vegetation, scented with castoreum.
 Those with many territorial neighbors create more scent mounds.
 Scent marking increases in spring, during the dispersal of yearlings, to deter interlopers.
 Beavers are generally intolerant of intruders and fights may result in deep bites to the sides, rump, and tail.
 They exhibit a behavior known as the "dear enemy effect"; a territory-holder will investigate and become familiar with the scents of its neighbors and react more aggressively to the scents of strangers passing by.
 Beavers are also more tolerant of individuals that are their kin.
 They recognize them by using their keen sense of smell to detect differences in the composition of anal gland secretions.
 Anal gland secretion profiles are more similar among relatives than unrelated individuals.

 Communication

 Beavers within a family greet each other with whines.
 Kits will attract the attention of adults with mews, squeaks, and cries.
 Defensive beavers produce a hissing growl and gnash their teeth.
-Tail slaps, which involve an animal hitting the water surface with its tail, serve as alarm signals warning other beavers of a potential threat.
+Tail slaps, which involve a beaver hitting the water surface with its tail, serve as alarm signals warning other beavers of a potential threat.
 An adult's tail slap is more successful in alerting others, who will escape into the lodge or deeper water.
 Juveniles have not yet learned the proper use of a tail slap, and hence are normally ignored.
 Eurasian beavers have been recorded using a territorial "stick display", which involves individuals holding up a stick and bouncing in shallow water.